WaywardGame/mod-reference/README.md

 			}
 		}
 	}

-Now we have renamed the branches in the game to "A Greetings Stick".
-We added a new hook (onItemEquip) so that when we equip them, they say hello to our hands.
-Why?
-There's so many reasons I don't know where to start!
-Let's continue:

-	private helloTerrain: number;

-	public onLoad(saveData: any): void {
-		console.log("Hello World!");
-		this.helloWorld = this.addMessage("HelloWorld", "Hello World!");
-		this.helloLeftHand = this.addMessage("HelloLeftHand", "Hello Left Hand!");
-		this.helloRightHand = this.addMessage("HelloRightHand", "Hello Right Hand!");
-		this.helloTerrain = this.addMessage("HelloTerrain", "Hello _0_!");
-	}

 	public onMove(nextX: number, nextY: number, tile: ITile, direction: FacingDirection): boolean {
 		var getTile = game.getTile(player.x, player.y, player.z);